 Here are a few highlights from the stories we heard:

 Our synthesis process included many rounds of printing, clustering, and re-organizing to identify an initial set of themes.
-From there, we performed a variety of matrix activities including plotting our insights to understand commonality (how many stakeholder groups feel this insight) versus intensity (how intensely do stakeholders feel this insight ) and having our partners at ACS and H+H plot the insights based on their curiosity versus how important they felt each issue was.
+From there, we performed a variety of matrix activities and had ACS and H+H partners plot insights based on how important they felt each issue was.

 Commonality vs. Intensity Matrix